 - Traditional Rules for Judgement of Eclipses (Deborah Houlding)

-- Astrology and Natural Disasters (Wim Weehuizen, 2009)
+- Astrology and Natural Disasters (Wim Weehuizen, 2009; Astrological Association of Great Britain/ Astrodienst)

 - Teal, Celeste 2006.
-Eclipses: Predicting World Events and Personal Transformation, Llewellyn Publications.
+Eclipses: Predicting World Events and Personal Transformation, Llewellyn Pub.